Itsik Moshe: Initiatives and activities

 In 1975 he arranged the march of the youth from the center of the country to the settlement of Elon Moreh.
 In 1989 he established the first branch of WUJS in the Soviet Union.
 In 1989 Mr. Moshe conducted the first international conference of Jewish students in Israel as a part of WUJS activities.
 In the conference delegations from the Soviet Union participated for the first time.

 In 1990 he established the first representation center of the Jewish Agency in the Soviet Socialist Republic of Georgia.
 In 1990 Itsik Moshe arranged the first historic conference in Tbilisi, in the period of "Iron Curtain", while this kind of activities were prohibited by the totalitarian Soviet rule.
 Delegations of Jewish organizations from 46 cities of the Soviet Union attended the conference.
 In 1990–1992 five Representation Centers of the Jewish Agency were opened in FSU (South Caucasus and Central Asia).
 In 1991 he supported the establishment of two representation centers of JDC (The Leading Global Jewish Humanitarian Organization) in the Caucasus.
 In 1993 he founded the group of friends of Israel and the Jewish Agency in participation of the local governments of post-soviet states.
 He had support from the Office of the President of Israel, when Chaim Herzog was president.
 In 1996 Itsik Moshe established the first bi-national chamber of business in Georgia, the Israel-Georgia Chamber of Business (tourism, economy and representing Israeli interests).

 In 2013 in cooperation with the Knesset members he established a pilot project of Israeli House which later in 2016 became a member of EAI – European Alliance for Israel.
 In 2016 he conducted the first international forum of Hasbara in Tbilisi, where representatives of the Government of Israel, the Knesset, and the Government of Georgia participated with various international organizations.
 Furthermore, he was the organizer of 20 economic forums between Israel and Georgia to promote cooperation between the City Halls of Jerusalem and Tbilisi, as well as between Governmental authorities, to deepen working links[7] between Georgian Parliament and the Knesset.
 At his initiative, negotiations began on a Free Trade Agreement (FTA) between the two countries.
 In 2017 a cooperation, between Israeli House, the Ministry of Culture of Georgia and the AEPJ – The European Association of Jewish Heritage, was launched to promote Jewish Heritage in Georgia.
 The concept of Israeli House was successfully introduced in European countries and international organizations.

 Since the opening of Israeli House, based on its activities, this is a political plan to achieve the ultimate goal – to develop 100 Hasbara representation centers around the globe without Israeli Governmental expenditures.
+Itsik Moshe was elected as a member of the board of AEPJ in 2022.
+Itsik was elected as a member of the board of EAI in 2022, also as the Vice President of the organization.